verdie-g/modern-caching/README.md

 The 2 cache layers are populated from the `IDataSource` with a backfilling mechanism when getting a value or by preloading some data when building the cache.

+ModernCaching doesn't provide implementations of `IAsyncCache` or `IDataSource` because they are usually tied to the business.

 ## Features

 - Strict API. [`IReadOnlyCache`](https://github.com/verdie-g/modern-caching/blob/main/src/ModernCaching/IReadOnlyCache.cs)